 Whether the passing was anticipated or unexpected, the loss of a loved one is typically followed by a grieving period that is full of heightened emotions ranging from denial to anger to depression.
 If you are currently grieving the loss of a loved one, the last thing on your mind is probably the practical and legal ramifications of your loved one’s death.
 If you were named as the Executor (also referred to as the Personal Representative) of the estate in the decedent’s Last Will and Testament, however, you will need to find the energy and strength to focus on the administration of your loved one’s estate.
 To help get you started, the Albuquerque, New Mexico probate attorneys at Morris Hall PLLC have put together some probate resources that may be helpful.
-Of course, if you have a specific question or concern about probating the estate, please feel free to contact out office to schedule a consultation.
+Of course, if you have a specific question or concern about probating the estate, please feel free to contact our office to schedule a consultation.

 Probate Basics – What Is Probate and Why Is It Necessary?

 Probate is the legal process that is typically required after someone dies.
 Probate serves several important functions, including providing a legal framework within which the decedent’s assets are transferred to the new owners as well as ensuring that all creditors of the estate, including tax authorities, are paid.
-The individual who oversees the probate of an estate is referred to as the Personal Representative (PR) and is appointed by the decedent if a Last Will and Testament was executed prior to death.
+The individual who oversees the probate of an estate is referred to as the Personal Representative (PR) and is appointed by the decedent if a Last Will and Testament were executed prior to death.
 If the decedent died intestate, which means without a Will, any competent adult may volunteer to be the “Personal Representative and oversee the probate of the estate.
 In the State of New Mexico, the term “Personal Representative” is used to refer to either someone appointed by the decedent or who volunteers for the position.
 For more general information on the probate process, the American Bar Association has a section entitled “The Probate Process” on its website that you may wish to read.
 There is also a brief overview of the probate process on the Bernalillo County probate court’s website.

 Probate is typically opened in the county in which the decedent was a resident at the time of death.
 If the decedent lived in Albuquerque that will likely mean probate will take place in the Bernalillo County Court of Wills, Estates, and Probate.
 Most PRs retain the services of an experienced estate planning attorney to assist during the probate process, particularly if the estate does not qualify for a small estate alternative to formal probate.
 If, however, you decide to proceed pro se, or without the assistance of an attorney, you will be expected to understand the Bernalillo County Rules of Court.
 Probate forms can be found on the New Mexico Court’s website; however, as noted on the court’s website, the court staff cannot help you fill out forms.
 Instead, they recommend that you consult with an experienced attorney.